victoreram/Springboard-Data-Science/GenreClustering/Report/FinalReport.md

 By Victor Ramirez

 ## Problem
+### Introduction

+Music recommendation engines drive the services offered by music streaming companies such as Spotify, Last.fm, and Pandora.
+A core component of these engines are the genre labels for each track which people apply to tracks or artists.
+These genre labels offer a rough measure that gauges similarities and differences between tracks.
+However, how these labels are applied are subjective.
+One person might label a track 'pop' but be labelled as 'folk' by someone else.

+### Music Discovery
 Suppose a user wanted to expand their music tastes by listening to similar music in other genres.
 How would a music recommendation engine go about recommending to this user, if it was bounded by the genre classification imposed by other listeners?
-Genres are labels that people apply to tracks or artists.
-But what one person might label as 'pop' might be labelled as 'folk' by someone else.
 If we recommend music based on subjective genres; that is giving more of genre X to someone because they have listened to genre X in the past, this might not actually give them what they want.
 This analysis compares genre labels to the actual audio characteristics of the music, to see if we could provide better recommendations this way.
 One solution is to take the user's listening history and compare it to other users with similar listening histories to recommend new music.
 But, using this solution alone has some flaws:

 1. Listening history data may not be available, especially for smaller companies or for tracks from newer, relatively unknown artists.
 2. Other users may subject themselves to a music "bubble", only listening to music that is familiar and limiting the opportunity for discovery.